Oscar García Rivera: Work as an Assemblyman

-In 1940, he was a delegate to the National Republican Convention in Philadelphia.
+In 1940, he was a delegate to the Republican National Convention in Philadelphia.

 Later years

 In 1956, Garcia Rivera became the first Puerto Rican to be nominated as the Republican candidate for Justice of the City Court.
 Garcia Rivera was an active member of the legal community and served as President and Board Member of the Puerto Rican Bar Association of New York.

 Garcia Rivera and his wife later moved back to Puerto Rico.
 He died on February 14, 1969, in Mayagüez, Puerto Rico, of a cerebral hemorrhage.

 Garcia Rivera's son Oscar Jr., followed his fathers footsteps.
 He graduated from Harvard Law School and was active in the Puerto Rican community.
 Garcia-Rivera Jr. was the director of the youth organization ASPIRA, and in 1978 was named executive director of the Puerto Rican Legal Defense Fund which he helped create.
 From 1979 to 1981 he served on the staff of President Jimmy Carter.
 He died on August 5, 2000, after a brief and sudden illness.